 The Hague Convention and International Child Abduction

-The provisions of the HC accord require that signatory countries take all appropriate measures to carry out the objectives of the HC, and to use the most expedient procedures available in doing so.
+The provisions of the Hague Convention accord require that signatory countries take all appropriate measures to carry out the objectives of the Hague Convention, and to use the most expedient procedures available in doing so.
 Whether through the provided administrative process designed to seek a voluntary return, or through legal action in the court system, countries must respond proactively and promptly in the appropriate return of an abducted child.

 In “incoming” cases, the objective is to have the abducted child returned to the child’s foreign country of residence.
 The process starts the same as outgoing cases, with an application leading to the respective central authorities for the countries involved trying to work out voluntary return of the child.

 If the efforts of the central authority fail to produce a voluntary return, then parents may resort to legal proceedings.
 In the U.S., legal proceedings for an “incoming” case can be filed in state or Federal court.
 If the court determines that a child was wrongfully removed to or retained in a country, then the court must order the immediate return of the child.
 Under the HC rules, to establish that the removal or retention was wrongful, the parent bringing the case must prove that the child was a habitual resident of the country where the parent wants the child returned, that the removal or retention was in breach of custody rights of that country’s law, and that the parent bringing the case was actually exercising those custody rights at the time of the removal or retention.

 The Hague Convention recognizes that custody rights may arise by operation of law, by court decision, or agreement.
 The parent bringing the case must not only have custody rights but must be exercising them prior to the removal or retention.
 This will not typically prove to be a difficult hurdle, however, as under the Hague Convention, that person cannot have failed to exercise those custodial rights short of acts that constitute clear abandonment of the child.